tqchen/tvm-webgpu-example/README.md

 This is an example project for building a tvm webgpu-backed module and deploy it to the web.

+## Try it out

+- You can try it out at https://tqchen.com/tvm-webgpu-example/
+- You will need a WebGPU enabled browser

+## Build from Source

 You will need the latest version of TVM on the master.
 Please install the TVM via source build(by setting the PYTHONPATH).
 Checkout the steps under `tvm/web` to enable webgpu support.